Hawkish Fed, German inflation push 10-year Bund yield up closer to 0% | Business

 Hawkish Fed, German inflation push 10-year Bund yield up closer to 0%

-And trading under the new benchmark puts German 10-year yields within striking distance of 0% - a level it last traded above in May 2019.
+Trading under the new benchmark puts Bund yields within striking distance of 0% - a level it last traded above in May 2019.
 Minutes from the Fed's December meeting, released late on Wednesday, showed that a tight jobs market and high inflation could prompt the U.S. central bank to raise rates sooner than expected and begin reducing its overall asset holdings - a process known as quantitative tightening (QT).

-Germany's 10-year bond yield lurched closer to positive yield territory on Thursday, just as borrowing costs across the euro area hit new highs in the face of a hawkish tone from the U.S. Federal Reserve and fresh signs of rising German inflation.
-Italy's 10-year bond yield was 5 basis points higher on the day at 1.29%, having jumped to its highest level since July 2020 at 1.31%.
+Germany's 10-year bond yield lurched closer to positive territory on Thursday, just as borrowing costs across the euro area hit new highs in the face of a hawkish tone from the U.S. Federal Reserve and fresh signs of high German inflation.
+Italy's 10-year bond yield was 4 basis points higher on the day at 1.28%, having jumped to its highest level since July 2020 at almost 1.32%.

-Most other 10-year bond yields in the currency bloc were up 4 bps on the day and at or near multi-month highs, reflecting a broader sell-off in global bond markets led by U.S. Treasuries.
-In Germany, the yield on 10-year Bunds, which rolled over into a new benchmark, rose to -0.033%, its highest level since May 2019, according to Refinitiv data.
+Most other 10-year euro area bond yields were up 3-4 bps on the day and at or near multi-month highs, reflecting a broader sell-off in bond markets led by U.S. Treasuries.
+In Germany, the yield on 10-year Bunds, which rolled over into a new benchmark, rose to -0.031%, its highest level since May 2019, according to Refinitiv data.

 Analysts said that while the rollover into a new contract made the move in Bund yields appear large, even if measured on a continuous basis, yields were at new multi-month highs.
-And trading under the new benchmark puts German 10-year yields within striking distance of 0% - a level it last traded above in May 2019.
+Trading under the new benchmark puts Bund yields within striking distance of 0% - a level it last traded above in May 2019.

 Minutes from the Fed's December meeting, released late on Wednesday, showed that a tight jobs market and high inflation could prompt the U.S. central bank to raise rates sooner than expected and begin reducing its overall asset holdings - a process known as quantitative tightening (QT).
 "The discussion about quantitative tightening in the minutes is very significant," said ING senior rates strategist Antoine Bouvet.

-"First and foremost, it shows the magnitude of the Fed's change of tone as they contemplate a more aggressive balance sheet reduction in parallel to hikes."
-Fed funds futures imply an almost 80% chance of a rate rise to 0.25% at the March Fed meeting, and rates around 0.80% by the end of the year.
+"First and foremost, it shows the magnitude of the Fed’s change of tone as they contemplate a more aggressive balance sheet reduction in parallel to hikes."
+Fed funds futures imply an almost 80% chance of a rate rise to 0.25% at the March Fed meeting.

 A ratcheting up of U.S. rate hike expectations spilled over into European markets.
 Money market futures dated to the European Central Bank's October meeting, showed a 10 bps rate hike was almost fully priced in.
 They also price in 15 bps worth of tightening by December, versus around 13 bps on Wednesday.